EnuelOB-1/Portfolio-projects/Sales-report with Power Query, Power Pivot, and DAX (Excel)/README.md

 1. Connecting Data from Multiple files, Another Excel workbook, the web, etc
 2. Appropriate transformations of said data in Power Query including:
-  a) Data cleaning
+    * Data cleaning
-  b.
-Combining Data from Multiple Tables with Merge Queries
+  * Combining Data from Multiple Tables with Merge Queries
   b) Stack Data into One Table with Append Queries
   c) Duplicating and Referencing Queries
   d) Grouping and Aggregating Data